Orange-Cyberdefense/cme-wmi/README.md

 ## TODO

-- add --sam and --lsa options
+- add --sam and --lsa options (for secrets an idea is using nishang's Get-LsaSecret as a new module instead of Invoke-Mimikatz)
 - fix loggging error that makes mimikatz fail when using options -o COMMAND (works if manually modified in the mimikatz.py)
 - add enum_host() function
 - port to Python3 ;)